 Even if you've seen a doctor regularly or have been hospitalized several times, you might not have the funds to cover expensive medications that your doctors recommend.
 People with diabetes, for example, often can't afford the insulin they need to manage their symptoms.
 Because the SSA wants to see that you're following "doctor's orders," the agency can confuse not being able to afford medication with failing to follow prescribed treatment, which can keep you from getting benefits.

-For assistance paying for prescriptions as well as finding low-cost helath care clinics, you may want to visit the Partnership for Prescription Assistance website.
-Funded by pharmaceuitcal research companies, the site will ask you a few questions about your medications and your income and then help you apply for some of the hundreds of public and private prescription assistance programs in the U.S.
+If you need assistance paying for your prescriptions, you may want to visit the Partnership for Prescription Assistance website.
+Funded by pharmaceutical research companies, the site will ask you a few questions about your medications and your income and then help you apply for some of the hundreds of public and private prescription assistance programs in the U.S.

 Learn more about available financial assistance in our public benefits section.

 Updated September 12, 2022